Bend Fire & Rescue Careers and Volunteer Opportunities

 - Math test score: pass point of 70% (pass/fail)

-CPAT stands for Candidate Physical Ability Test.
+Candidate Physical Ability Test (CPAT)

-Candidates need to have completed the CPAT no more than six (6) months from the close date of the posted recruitment.
+Candidates need to have completed the Candidate Physical Ability Test no more than six (6) months from the close date of the posted recruitment.

-You can complete the test with any licensed provider of the official IAFF/IAFC CPAT.
-National Testing Network (NTN) http:/nationaltestingnetwork.com offers this test at testing facilities in several states.
-Click on “CPAT Testing” from the NTN home page for testing locations and to schedule your test.
-At the bottom of the NTN homepage under Need Help, select View Exam Dates.
-You will be able to view upcoming examinations by date, state, profession and testing location.
+You can complete the test with any licensed provider of the official International Association of Fire Fighters / International Association of Fire Chiefs Candidate Physical Ability Test.
+The National Testing Network offers this test at testing facilities in several states.
+Click on “Candidate Physical Ability Test Testing” from the National Testing Network home page for testing locations and to schedule your test.
+At the bottom of the National Testing Network homepage under “Need Help,” select “View Exam Dates.”
+You will be able to view upcoming examinations by date, state, profession, and testing location.

-It depends when you completed the CPAT.
-The date accepted for your CPAT will be listed in the posting, which is typically six (6) months from the close of the posting
+It depends on when you completed the Candidate Physical Ability Test.
+The date accepted for your Candidate Physical Ability Test will be listed in the posting, which is typically six (6) months from the close of the posting.

-An eligible list is used to fill vacancies for position vacancies.
+An eligible list is used to fill position vacancies.
 Typically, entry eligible lists expire after 24 months from the date it was established.
 However, the list may be cancelled sooner if there are not enough candidates to consider based on the number of vacancies to fill.

-FireTEAM test score – weight 50% and the Video Interview – weight 50%
+FireTEAM test score – weight 50%

 First, you must pass all test components.
-Your FireTEAM test score is calculated based on Human Relations score.
+Your FireTEAM test score is calculated based on the Human Relations score.
 Veterans’ preference points are then added to the FireTEAM score and the video interview score, for an overall civil service score.
 It is this civil service score that is used in determining your rank.

 You will be notified by email.

-NFPA 1582 describes many “category A” medical conditions which would likely disqualify you from a career at BF&R as a firefighter.
+National Fire Protection Association publication 1582 describes many “category A” medical conditions which would likely disqualify you from a career at Bend Fire & Rescue as a firefighter.
 The physician’s examination is designed to carefully evaluate each individual’s condition and determine fitness for duty.
 As each person’s circumstances are different, determining whether a medical condition or previous injury will categorically disqualify someone is determined through the post-offer physical examination.

 Yes.
 You will be required to establish reciprocity prior to employment.
 If your license is from another state, as soon as you are invited to participate in the selection process, you should contact the Oregon Health Authority for paperwork to establish reciprocity.